EdAlegrid/m2m-quicktour/README.md

 **Method 2**

-If you are accessing multiple remote devices from your client application, you can use this api.
-Instead of creating an alias, you can just provide the *device id* through the various data access methods from the client object.
+If you will be accessing multiple remote devices from your client application, use this api.

+Instead of creating an alias, just provide the *device id* through the various data access methods from the client object.

 ```js
 const m2m = require('m2m');